-Aside from a few exceptions, grading is performed on all types of tumors: prostate tumors receive histologic assessment according to the GLEASON-Score while brain tumors have their own WHO classification.
+Aside from a few exceptions, grading is performed on all types of tumors: prostate tumors receive histologic assessment according to the GLEASON-Score, breast tumors are assessed by Nottingham grading system while brain tumors have their own WHO classification.

-Staging defines the stage of the tumor disease according to the extent to which it has spread throughout the body.
-Solid tumors are usually classified by using the TNM system.
+Staging of tumor can be defined as the size and extent of the overgrowth that spread throughout the body.
+Stage of tumor is evaluated by different laboratory tests such as x-rays, ultrasound, CT scan, etc. Solid tumors are usually classified by using the TNM system.
 This system of classification has been administered by the UICC (Union Internationale Contre le Cancer) since the 50s and is regularly updated.

-The three letters (T, N and M) stand for the separate categories: tumor (primary tumor), node (involvement of lymph nodes) and status of metastases.
+The three letters (T, N and M) stand for the separate categories: tumor (size and extent of primary tumor), node (involvement of neighboring lymph nodes) and status of metastases respectively.

 T0: Absence of primary tumor

 T1–4: Assignment of various stages occurs according to specific tumor, taking into account different criteria such as size (diameter), invasive depth, infiltration of neighboring tissue and organs

 |Involvement of lymph nodes (N)||Nx: Involvement of neighboring lymph nodes cannot be assessed

 N1–3: Number and localization of involved lymph nodes developing cancer